OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/patch-method.md

     ![](images/ss-patch-add.png?width=750)

 ## Constraint with the PATCH method
-Due to the simplification and abstraction provided by OutSystems to accelerate development, there's a constraing in the PATCH semantics that may result in patterns that are not supported by OutSystems language, like null values or dynamic structures.
-The following topics help you overcome this constraint if you neeed to do it.
+Due to the simplification and abstraction provided by OutSystems to accelerate development, there's a constraint in the PATCH semantics that may result in patterns that are not supported by OutSystems language, like null values or dynamic structures.
+The following sections help you overcome this constraint if you need to do it.

 ### Ensuring PATCH semantics
-If you need to ensure that your PATCH fully obey to the semantics, your Data Types need to obey to the following best practices:
+If you need to ensure that your PATCH fully obeys the semantics, your Data Types need to obey the following best practices:

 #### Integers, Long Integers, Text and Email data types